BritishPandaChick/fcc-cafe-menu/README.md

-# Camper Cafe
+# Camper Cafe Web Page
-freeCodeCamp responsive web design project from 2022 update.
-One page cafe menu webpage.
+freeCodeCamp responsive web design project from 2022 update

-## Dependencies
+## Tech Stack
 * HTML
 * CSS

 ## Instructions
-Clone this repo or download the zip file.
-Open the index.html file in the browser to see cafe menu.
+1. Clone this repo or download the zip file.
+2. Open the index.html file in the browser to see cafe menu.

-## Contributions
-I will not be accepting pull requests.

 ## Acknowledgements
-* freeCodeCamp
+* freecodecamp